St. Mary's University School of Law, J.D., 1995

 The firm’s clients rely on Ms. Idalski for employment counseling on a daily basis.
 Known for her “no non-sense” and preventative advice, she provides guidance on employee issues arising out of or concerning wage and hour compliance, complex leaves of absence, hiring and firing, mergers and acquisitions, and collective bargaining matters.
 She conducts legal compliance audits of clients’ human resources functions and prepares employee policies, employee handbooks and employment agreements.
 Ms. Idalski has conducted hundreds of training courses and seminars on prevention of employment litigation covering every subject matter.

-Ms. Idalski served as President of the Georgia Association For Women Lawyers during 2006-2007, and currently serves on the GAWL Advisory Board.
+She served as President of the Georgia Association For Women Lawyers during 2006-2007, and later served on the GAWL Advisory Board.

-Gate Guard Services, L.P. v.
-Hilda Solis, Secretary, U.S. Department of Labor, No. V-10-91, 2013 WL 593418, *1 (S.D.
+- Gate Guard Servs., L.P. v.
+Solis, No. V-10-91, 2013 WL 593418 (S.D.
 Tex.
 Feb.
-13, 2013) (Obtained summary judgment in favor of oil field services company in FLSA collective action where U.S. Department of Labor alleged that several hundred gate attendants were misclassification of contractors)
+13, 2013) (obtained summary judgment in favor of oil field services company in FLSA collective action where U.S. Department of Labor alleged that several hundred gate attendants were misclassified as contractors).

-- Gate Guard Services, L.P. v.
+- Gate Guard Servs., L.P. v.
 Solis, No. 6:10-cv-91, 2011 WL 2784447 (S.D.
 Tex.
-July 12, 2011) (Successfully filed a declaratory judgment action in FLSA collective action concerning alleged misclassification of contractors and defeated motion to dismiss on behalf of oil field services company against Hilda Solis, United States Department of Labor).
+July 12, 2011) (successfully filed a declaratory judgment action in FLSA collective action concerning alleged misclassification of contractors and defeated motion to dismiss on behalf of oil field services company against Hilda Solis, United States Secretary of Labor).

-- Obtained directed verdict as lead counsel in jury trial against Title VII retaliation claims, the Florida Civil Rights Act, and the Florida Whistleblower's Act in United States District Court, Southern District Miami for technology client.
+- Obtained directed verdict as lead counsel in jury trial for claims arising under Title VII (retaliation), the Florida Civil Rights Act, and the Florida Whistleblower's Act for a technology client in United States District Court, Southern District of Miami.

-- Twice obtained summary judgment and significant attorneys' fees awards for manufacturing company against age discrimination lawsuit in Superior Court of California, County of Los Angeles.
+- Twice obtained summary judgment and significant attorneys' fees awards for manufacturing company in age discrimination lawsuit in Superior Court of California, County of Los Angeles.

-- Obtained summary judgment for Georgia public employer in multi-plaintiff litigation involving allegations of Title VII sexual harassment and Equal Pay Act in United States District Court, Northern District of Georgia.
+- Obtained summary judgment for Georgia public employer in multi-plaintiff litigation involving allegations of Title VII sexual harassment and violations of the Equal Pay Act in United States District Court, Northern District of Georgia.

-- Obtained dismissal with prejudice after Plaintiff's deposition in FMLA lawsuit in United States District Court, Northern District of Florida for property management company.
+- Obtained dismissal with prejudice after plaintiff's deposition in FMLA lawsuit on behalf of a property management company in United States District Court, Northern District of Florida.